latraccia/sd-dss-util/README.md

 ## How to build

 The project is based on `pom.xml` files, so you need to have Maven installed and configured.

-DSS-CLI references, in its main `pom.xml` the module `submods/dss/dss-src`; this means you need to include the version of SD-DSS you want to use inside the `submods` directory.
-To do so, you may consider using a git submodule.
-This kind of reference will probably be removed as soon as the [DSS is released on a maven repository](https://joinup.ec.europa.eu/software/sd-dss/topic/how-contribute#comment-15030), and will be replaced by a regular maven module reference.

 Then, simply call `maven clean install` on the main `pom.xml` to clean and build the project.

-**Important:** the project is structured to allow you to change the original SD-DSS sources in order to comply with the LGPL v3, but DSS-CLI is currently tested on SD-DSS v2.0.2.
+**Important:** you can change the SD-DSS reference with your sources, but SD-DSS-CLI is currently tested on SD-DSS v2.0.2.

 ## How to use